Third Sabbatical's A Charm

 As an aging half-time academic, I figure I am down to my last professional sabbatical in life.

 I believe in the intent of sabbatical, perhaps because it's been reinforced by two previous experiences.
-Perhaps neither so much as the definition as a noun in the Oxford dictionary suggests:
+Perhaps not so much as in the pure noun definition in the Oxford dictionary:

 a period of paid leave granted to a university teacher or other worker for study or travel, traditionally one year for every seven years worked.